Pityriasis versicolor (tinea versicolor)

 How is pityriasis versicolor diagnosed?

-A doctor can often already recognize pityriasis versicolor by the typical light or dark patches on the upper body or arms.
+A doctor can often recognize pityriasis versicolor by the light or dark patches that typically occur on the upper body or arms.

 To rule out other skin diseases, some flakes of skin can be taken with the aid of clear sticky tape and observed under a microscope.
-In general, pityriasis versicolor can thus be easily detected.
+In general, pityriasis versicolor can be easily detected in this way.

 How is pityriasis versicolor treated?

 Cool or dry weather can make pityriasis versicolor recede.
-But it does not normally abate on its own.
-To make it go away entirely, it is treated with creams, lotions and head and body shampoos in particular.
+However, it does not usually clear up on its own.
+For the rash to disappear entirely, it must be treated with creams, lotions and head and body shampoos in particular.
 These remedies contain fungistatic or fungicidal substances.

 Creams and lotions are applied to the affected skin areas.
-The hair and scalp are moreover washed with a special shampoo to prevent fungi spreading from them.
+The hair and scalp are also washed with a special shampoo to prevent fungi spreading from there.

 Many remedies take just a few minutes to have an effect, while others need several hours.
-That is why creams and lotions are often applied at night and washed off in a shower the next morning.
+For this reason, creams and lotions are often applied at night and washed off in a shower the next morning.

 After a successful treatment, it may take several weeks or even months for the patches on the skin to disappear.
-Only in rare cases is pityriasis versicolor treated with tablets.
+Pityriasis versicolor is only rarely treated with tablets.